AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

     end P;

 This code is not correct: general access types are not part of the SPARK subset.
-Not that we could use here a pool-specific access type for ``String_Access`` by removing the keyword ``all`` in its definition.
+Note that we could use here a pool-specific access type for ``String_Access`` by removing the keyword ``all`` in its definition.
 In the case where it's necessary to keep a general access type (for example to be able to store pointers to variables on the stack), another solution here is to use